What is it?

 The Indian government strictly enforces the IBR.
 It is not possible for any boiler material or equipment to be imported into India unless it is accompanied by a certificate that confirms it meets the IBR standards and criteria.

 This certificate must be endorsed by an inspecting authority designated by the Indian government.

 What we do.

 We are the leading international "one stop shop" for IBR services.

-Lloyd’s Register is recognised by the Central Boilers Board in India as a “competent authority” and “inspecting authority.”
-We provide nominated IBR inspectors with the correct experience to help you meet the IBR criteria for design approval, material certification and inspection during construction.
+Lloyd’s Register is recognised by the Central Boilers Board in India as a “competent authority” and “inspecting authority” for IBR in India and around the world.
+That means we are able to provide IBR inspectors with the correct experience to help manufacturers meet the IBR criteria for:

 - Design appraisal